The Thousand Sons | Top Q&A

 Thousand Sons are blessed by copious words written about them, and a lot of them are even good.
 While written largely from the perspective of a Space Wolves Skjald, Dan Abnett’s* Prospero Burns is a great look at the Thousand Sons from an outside perspective and covers one of the most important events in their history.Even better for understanding the legion post-heresy is Chris Wraight’s War of the Fang which has Magnus invading Fenris and includes a lot of great scenes from the perspective of the few remaining Thousand Sons sorcerers and how they are dealing with the aftermath of their legion’s shattering.The Ahriman trilogy by John French is a fantastic character-focused story that looks at Ahriman’s journey from exile back to pre-eminent chaos sorcerer in his quest to undo the damage wrought on his legion by his rubric spell.
 John French is a great writer and his take on Ahriman is interesting and well-written, giving you a main character you kind of want to root for but also hate.Some people also like Thousand Sons by Graham McNeill.
 I think he’s a misogynist and bad writer so I haven’t read it but it will give you a look at the legion pre-heresy as well as the burning of Prospero from the Thousand Sons’ perspective.

-See Also How To Make A Shirt Look Dirty
+See Also How To Draw A Shirt

 Playing the Thousand Sons